tansey-lab/batchie/README.md

 all `batchie.data.Plate` s are observed, representing data from a high throughput screen that was run in the past.

-In retrospective simulation mode we will run these set up steps:
+In retrospective simulation mode we will run these set-up steps:

 1. Mask all of the observations.
 2. Sample a fraction of the unobserved experiments and set it aside as "holdout" for evaluating model accuracy.